TurboWarp/cloud-server/README.md

 It uses a protocol very similar to Scratch's cloud variable protocol.
 See doc/protocol.md for further details.

-## Long term storage
+## Restrictions

 This server does not implement long term variable storage.
-All data is stored only in memory (never on disk) and are removed promptly when they are emptied.
+All data is stored only in memory (never on disk) and are removed promptly when rooms are emptied or the server restarts.

+This server also does not implement history logs.

 ## Setup